-Reasonable Accomodations for Employees with Disabilities
+Reasonable Accommodations for Employees With Disabilities Under the Law

 Over the last 20 years, federal and state laws have made strides in making the workplace better for workers with disabilities.
 The primary federal law covering disabilities in the workplace is the Americans with Disabilities Act (ADA).
 In addition to prohibiting disability discrimination, ADA requires employers to give reasonable accommodations to qualified employees and qualified job applicants with disabilities.
 The ADA’s employment regulations are enforced by the Equal Employment Opportunity Commission (EEOC).